Greenhouse gas emissions by Turkey: Economics

 During the late 20th and early 21st centuries, growth of the Turkish economy, and to a lesser extent population, caused increased emissions from electricity generation, industry and construction, as described by the environmental Kuznets curve hypothesis.
 And from the 1990s to the 2010s they were correlated with electricity generation.
 But during the 2010s economic growth and the increase in emissions decoupled somewhat.
 Since the 1970s the energy intensity of economic growth has fluctuated around 1kWh per 2011 USD, whereas the carbon intensity of energy has fallen from 300g per kWh to 200g per kWh.
 In 2018, the government forecast that GHG emissions were expected to increase in parallel with GDP growth over the next decade.
 Once economic growth resumes after the debt crisis that began in 2018 and the country's COVID-19 recession, energy demand is also expected to grow.
 Nevertheless, Carbon Tracker says that it will be possible to decouple economic growth and emissions, by expanding the country's renewable-energy capacity and investing in energy efficiency with a sustainable energy policy.

 On average the consumption-based CO2 emissions of one of the richest 10% of people in Turkey is more than double that of someone in the rest of the population, as richer people tend to fly more and buy gasoline-fuelled SUVs.
 Nevertheless 2019 studies disagree on whether Turkey's high income inequality causes higher CO2 emissions.

-While the government has pledged to buy 30,000 locally made electric cars, there were few explicit green measures in the 2020 package designed to aid recovery from the country's COVID-19 recession.
+The long-term strategy says that public procurement will prioritize low-carbon products and services.
+While the government pledged to buy 30,000 locally made electric cars, there were few explicit green measures in the 2020 package designed to aid recovery from the country's COVID-19 recession.
 On the contrary the VAT rate for domestic aviation was cut, and oil and gas were discounted.
 Almost all the stimulus was detrimental to the environment; according to a 2021 report, only Russia's was less green.
 Turkey has received climate finance from the Global Environment Facility, the Clean Technology Fund, and various bilateral funding, but is not eligible for the Green Climate Fund because of its status as a developed country under the UNFCCC.